bloody-rally-show/translations/README.md

 Want to contribute a translation for your own language, or maybe fix an issue?
 Make a Pull Request on GitHub: https://github.com/bloody-rally-show/translations

+Before considering contributing a translation, please check for open pull requests and if there is no folder already reserved to a language!

 ## Generic structure

 Root Translations folder contains subfolders with specific languages.
 Those